An earthquake of 7.0 magnitude has struck the Solomon Islands in the Pacific Ocean, near the southwest region of Malango.

 It comes after an earthquake hit Indonesia’s main island of Java on Monday, killing scores of people and injuring hundreds.

-The Solomon Islands and Indonesia sit on the “ring of fire” area of tectonic activity in the Pacific.
+The Solomon Islands and Indonesia are located in the Pacific’s “ring of fire” area of tectonic activity.